Bruno Zita Mbanangoyé

 Bruno Mbanangoyé Zita (born 15 July 1980) is a Gabonese former football who played as a midfielder.
 He was a member of the Gabon national team.

 Career

 Zita began his career with Petrosport and joined in summer 2001 with AS Djerba.
 After four years with AS Djerba signed in summer 2005 with ES Zarzis.
-Zita left after five years Tunisia and signed with Belarusian club Dinamo Minsk in January 2006.
+Zita left after five years in Tunisia and signed with the Belarusian club Dinamo Minsk in January 2006.
 Zita signed a two-year contract with Turkish side Sivasspor on 31 August 2009.

 Zita re-signed with Dinamo Minsk in January 2011.
 He represented the Gabon national team at the 2012 African Cup of Nations, during which Gabon, as hosts of the competition, reached the quarter-finals.